CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 consist of the target-to-host bridges found in FireSim, which are responsible for the communication and synchronization between the host CPU managing the RTL simulation, and the target FPGA accelerating the simulation.
-Our modifications synchronize the clock cycles elapsed in the RTL simulation with the amount of time simulated in AirSim, as well as to schedule the data transfers between AirSim and the SoC I/O modeled by FireSim.
+Our modifications will synchronize the clock cycles elapsed in the RTL simulation with the amount of time simulated in AirSim, as well as to schedule the data transfers between AirSim and the SoC I/O modeled by FireSim.
 Before moving robotics software to the